Outdoor Health Pavilion

 HOPE Project

-The HOPE project aims to harness multiple modalities to not only explore the causes of unexplained pregnancy loss, but to help predict future pregnancy outcomes.
-Our research uses molecular profiling, machine learning, and whole genome sequencing of the mother, the father, and past pregnancies to understand the causes of these painful losses.
+The HOPE project uses multiple modalities to explore the causes of recurrent pregnancy loss.
+Our research uses molecular profiling, machine learning, and whole-genome sequencing of the mother, the father, and past pregnancies to explain and predict pregnancy loss.
 If you and your partner have experienced such a loss, please join our study and contribute to our efforts.

 Injury Prevention Through the Lifespan